ryang-phunware/maas-ads-ios-sdk/README.md

-MaaSAdvertising iOS SDK
+MaaS Advertising iOS SDK
 ================

 Version 3.0.10

-This is the iOS SDK for the MaaS Advertising module.
+This Phunware's iOS SDK for the MaaSAdvertising module.
 Visit http://maas.phunware.com/ for more details and to sign up.